neomutt/neomutt.github.io/_distro/guix.md

 ## Update <a class="offset" id="update"></a>

-To upgrade just neomutt in your profile, run
+To upgrade just NeoMutt in your profile, run

 ```
 guix package --upgrade neomutt